techiesrishti/skills-github-pages/index.md

 ---
 title: Welcome to my blog
-Explore insights, musings, and experiences shared by me through this digital diary.
+description : Explore insights, musings, and experiences shared by me through this digital diary.
 Dive into a diverse array of topics including technology, travel, literature, personal development, offering a blend of personal reflections and informative content.
 ---